kilowhat/kilowhat.net/flarum-extensions-wordpress.md

 ## Flarum changelog

+### Version 1.6.1 - November 3, 2020

+- Flarum beta 14 compatibility

+This version can only be installed on Flarum beta 14.

+You can update the Flarum extension via Composer.
+Requires **version 1.4** or greater of the Wordpress plugin.

 ### Version 1.6.0 - August 3, 2020

 - Better error handling in case a Wordpress plugin interferes with the login redirect